siawyoung/remerge/README.md

 })
 ```

-This object, also called a **schema**, is a convention of Remerge.
+This object, also called a **schema**, is a Remerge convention.
 It specifies the shape and behavior of your state tree using a familiar and intuitive syntax.

 With this schema object, `merge` returns a pure function that serves two purposes: **setting up the initial state tree**, and **mutating it**.